HeinGeske/CIB/README.md

 Metrics are created using prometheus and can be found on /metrics

 ## UI
-A very basic ui that is written in Angular 9
+A basic ui that is written in Angular 9.

+To install dependencies run "npm install" in root directory.

+To run execute ng serve in root.